lindensheehy/lindensheehy/README.md

 I’m looking for opportunities in **game engine development**, **embedded systems**, **reverse engineering**, or any role that works close to the system and lets me keep learning!

+💡 Don’t want to scroll through this boring README?
+My [portfolio website](https://lindensheehy.github.io/PortfolioWebsite/) does a much better job — with extra projects and a downloadable resume.

 ---

 ## Featured Projects